 Hosting an event looks a little different right now.
 The main difference: everything is online, which can create a heap of new challenges.
 The good news?
-We’ve put together our best practices for throwing a virtual event for your brand to make it just as impactful.
+We’ve put together our best practices for executing a virtual event for your brand to make it just as impactful.

 1. Set your event goals